 Click a letter to see more layout, printing and binding terms of this glossary

 A footnote reference that is used after the asterisk has been used.

-A dampening system for printing presses which utilizes more alcohol (25%) and less water; this greatly reduces the amount of paper that is spoiled.
+A dampening system for printing presses that utilize more alcohol (25%) and less water, greatly reducing the amount of paper that is spoiled.